eluo28/portfolio/content/jobs/Minos Labs/index.md

 season: "Spring 2021"
 ---

-- Coordinated review of legacy code to modularize components and styling, reducing codebase by 18%
+- Directed refactoring of legacy code to modularize components and styling, reducing codebase size by 18%
-- Implemented SignEasy API using React and Firebase to establish hiring document pipeline for 100% of clients
+- Implemented SignEasy API using React and Firebase to establish hiring document pipeline for clients
-- Engaged in Scrum sprints with daily standups for feedback on product features to ensure deliverables